nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### View Upcoming Events: `remind` <a id = "view-upcoming-events"></a>

 Displays events that start within a specified number of days.

+You may wish to use this command to find out the events that are coming up soon!

 **Format**: `remind DAYS`